Clamepending/ZirconTutorial/content/posts/Step2.md

 ![male T connector](/img/tconnector.jpg)

-Now we need to connect the two.
+Now we need to connect the female T-Connector and battery case.
 To do that we will use soldering.

 ## What is Soldering?